sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 1. **90th-percentile physician initial assessment wait time**
 2. **90th-percentile total ED time for admitted patients**

+All 320 corporation-year combinations matched across the two datasets.

-Suppressed values in Dataset 2 will remain missing/unavailable after the datasets are joined and will not be replaced with zero.
+Suppressed values in Dataset 2 remained missing/unavailable after integration and were not replaced with zero.

 ## Analytical Purpose of Using Both Indicators

 The two indicators represent different stages of the emergency department patient journey.

-**Dataset 2** represents the period from arrival/triage or registration to initial physician assessment.
+**Dataset 2** measures the time from the earlier of registration or triage to initial physician assessment.

-**Dataset 1** represents the broader ED stay for patients who are ultimately admitted, from registration/triage until they leave the ED after admission.
+**Dataset 1** measures the broader ED stay for patients who are ultimately admitted, from the earlier of registration or triage until they leave the ED after admission.

-Using both measures may help distinguish between:

-- Performance pressure before initial physician assessment.
-- Performance pressure later in the ED journey for admitted patients.
+Looking at both measures helps show whether longer waits are appearing earlier in the ED visit, later in the journey for admitted patients, or in both stages.

-This supports a more informative analysis than ranking hospital corporations using only a single ED wait-time measure.
+This provides more context than looking at a single ED wait-time measure alone.

 ## Analysis Methodology

 ### Analytical Measures

+The two main measures used in the analysis are:

+- **90th-percentile wait time for physician initial assessment**
-The main measure for this indicator is the **90th-percentile total ED time for admitted patients**, reported in hours.
+- **90th-percentile total ED time for admitted patients**

+Both are reported in hours.

 The analysis also uses the following derived measures: